Sharing is caring!

 Reindeer in Norway, roaming around their farm

-The Sami who herd reindeer make most of their money through the sale of reindeer meat.
-For those of you who are beyond disgusted by the thought of Rudolph in a soup, or think this all sounds awful and unhealthy (hello LA audience!), you should know reindeer is a lot better for you than red meat.
-Plus, the reindeer are all free-range and treated very well during their approximately 15 years of life.
-So, this really is a best-case scenario meat origin story.
+The Sami who herd reindeer make most of their money through selling reindeer meat.
+For those of you who are beyond disgusted by the thought of Rudolph in a soup, or think this all sounds awful and unhealthy (hello LA audience!), you should know reindeer is actually better for you than red meat.

 You Can Feed Reindeer Outside Tromsø, Norway